Please pray for the eternal repose of her soul by including her in your everyday prayers. A special mass was offered for her

 on Sunday, 11 November 2007 at St. Rose of Lima Church in Gaithersburg, Maryland.
 Another Holy mass offering is

-scheduled on Sunday , 18 November at 5 p.m. at St. Michael the Archangel at 805 Wayne Ave., Silver Spring, Maryland.
+Sunday , 18 November at 5 p.m. at St. Michael the Archangel at 805 Wayne Ave., Silver Spring, Maryland.

 Mass/Prayers are also being scheduled for her by friends, co-teachers and various Fil-Am organizations.